wasp-lang/open-saas/blog/src/content/docs/general/admin-dashboard.md

 ```

 :::tip[Star our Repo on GitHub! 🌟]
-We've packed in a ton of features and love into this SaaS starter.
+We've packed in a ton of features and love into this SaaS starter, and offer it all to you for free!

 If you're finding this template and its guides useful, consider giving us [a star on GitHub](https://github.com/wasp-lang/wasp)
 :::